alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/7 Time and randomness.md

 How can we turn this test back into a unit test?
 By making Order a “pure” object again.
 We have to make sure that its behavior doesn’t depend on anything else than its constructor arguments, its own implementation, and the method arguments provided to it.

-We should make the object no longer use the actual current time, or a truly random number.
-Instead, we should allow clients to pass the current time or random data to it as method arguments.
+- We should make the object no longer use the actual current time, or a truly random number.
+- Instead, we should pass the current time or random data to it as method arguments.

 ### 7.2 Introducing factories

 Even though Uuid and DateTimeImmutable look like value objects, they really aren’t.
-They could never come up with random data or the current time on their own.

-When an object talks to external systems this object should be a service so it can communicate this clearly.
-And when we create a service class for something that talks to the outside world, we should always provide an interface for it.
+- When an object talks to external systems this object should be a service.
+- And when we create a service class for something that talks to the outside world, we should always provide an interface for it.

 For the creation of a DateTimeImmutable instance we might consider introducing a TimeFactory, but this is commonly known as a Clock anyway.
-Listing 7.6 shows an example of such an abstraction.
-Listing 7.6: The abstract Clock and a standard implementation.

 ```php
 interface Clock